Successful72/YcsAdGCustomedRuleSets/README.md

 # YcsAdGCustomedRuleSets
-This repo is used to store the self-used DNS interception rule set on Adguard and this repo is updated irregularly.
+This repo is used to store the self-used interception rule set on Adguard and this repo is updated irregularly.